-Color versions of one or more of the figures in this article are available online at http://ieeexplore.ieee.org.
+Color versions of one or more figures in this article are available at https://doi.org/10.1109/TCYB.2020.2979803.

 Digital Object Identifier 10.1109/TCYB.2020.2979803

 Action Learner [8]) that receives the global rewards and determines the action for each agent, it may be costly to set up such a controller and sometimes it does not exist, such as intelligent transportation systems [9].
 In this article, we focus on the decentralized protocol in multiagent reinforcement learning (MARL), where agents are connected by a time-varying topology structure, and they aggregate information from all their neighbors.
 This also promotes the scalability and robustness of multiagent systems.